uptoratlen/gsArchivPDFDownloader/README.md

 ```
 python gsArchivPDFDownloader.py --coverlatest
 ```
-This run will read 'latestdownload_cover' from the json file and tries now to download the next cover, eg. the last download was 2021/03 and we are currently at the 28th of April,
+This run will read 'latestdownload_cover' from the JSON file and try now to download the next cover, eg. the last download was 2021/03, and we are currently on the 28th of April;
-this will first try to download the cover of 04/2021, than it will also check as it is past the 15th of the current month also to download the cover 05/2021.
+this will first try to download the cover of 04/2021, then it will also check as it is past the 15th of the current month also to download the cover 05/2021.
 I guess that maybe around the third week of a month there is a potential release of the next edition.
-The "--cover --latest" commandline also takes in credit of a year jump (\*crossing fingers\*) around December.
+The "--cover --latest" commandline also takes in credit for a year jump (\*crossing fingers\*) around December.
-Of course it makes maybe somehow sense to combine this with the json option "browser_display_on_latest" = "no".
+Of course, it makes maybe somehow sense to combine this with the JSON option "browser_display_on_latest" = "no".
 In this run type, the max cover number of a year is 12.
 So if ever a 13th cover will come up, I need a fix.

-Running this cover latest type is also printing the page defined in the gs.json the the default printer, if the option is set.
+Running this cover latest type is also printing the page defined in the gs.json the default printer, if the option is set.
 ```
 Hint: If you create the task, create it as: